afflaic/Sprint_1/README.md

 <b>Chris</b>
 <ol>
 <li>Joined the GitHub and Slack Channel.
-Posted java tutorials into the Slack Channel along with a tutorial for Slack from TutorialsPoint.
+Posted java tutorials into the Slack Channel along with a tutorial for Slack from TutorialsPoint, and then created a reference file on GitHub with all the links.
 Added my name and editted the ReadMe file on the GitHub.
 <li>Learning the ins and outs of GitHub and Slack.
 <li>Managing my time between my home life and school.
 </ol>